mattwarren10/overtime-app/README.md

 - X Block non admin and guest users
 - Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
-- Create audit log for each text message
+- X Create audit log for each text message
-- Need to update end_date when confirmed
+- X Need to update end_date when confirmed
 - Need to update audit_log status when an overtime is rejected
 - Update buttons on employee homepage to be responsive
 - Update buttons to include time span